ecxai/ecxai/workshop-2023.md

-# Workshop on Evolutionary Computing and Explainable AI 2023
+# Workshop on Evolutionary Computing and Explainable AI @GECCO 2023
 ## Description

 The workshop will be held 2-3:50pm on 16 July 2023, at the GECCO conference in Lisbon, Portugal, 15-19 July 2023.